TheOdinProject/curriculum/foundations/installations/installation_overview.md

 In the next few lessons, we will walk through these installation steps together:

-* installing the [operating system](https://en.wikipedia.org/wiki/Operating_system) (OS) of your choice
+* Installing the [operating system](https://en.wikipedia.org/wiki/Operating_system) (OS) of your choice
-* installing a code editor
+* Installing a code editor
-* creating an SSH key (a personal "password" that will identify you to GitHub, Heroku, and many other sites you'll be using)
+* Creating an SSH key (a personal "password" that will identify you to GitHub, Heroku, and many other sites you'll be using)

 At the end of the next lesson, you'll be up and running with many of the tools you need to write and run code!
 It may seem like a lot of steps, but we'll get through it as painlessly as possible together!
 If anything goes wrong, remember to use these steps: